 Web platforms different from Node.js often treat HTTP requests and responses as isolated events, while all of them serve as streams.
 Node.js sees the data that comes through a stream and processes it online.
 This is done to encode real-time audio and video files and proxy between data sources.

 Real-time encoding was introduced back in 2010 – and the core feature is in encoding videos while they’re still uploading to the server.
-This serves to a 150-fold increase in encoding speed and goes even beyond that.
+This leads to a 150-fold increase in encoding speed and goes even beyond that.

 Node.js was the platform for Netflix, Amazon Video, Hulu, and many other leaders in streaming applications worldwide.
 Speed, light encoding, and uploading are the reason for that.